deckerego/Macropad_Hotkeys/README.md

 into the CIRCUITPY drive that appears when you plug in your Macropad.
 Ensure that the contents of the `lib/` subdirectory are also copied - these are the precompiled Adafruit libraries that power the Macropad.

+You can also install some initial macros to get started - copy some of the .py files from the `macros/examples` directory into `macros/` - this will give you a pre-built example to start from.

 ## Updating